paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(e) Review and modification of centers** The Director of National Intelligence shall determine on a regular basis whether—

-(1) the area of intelligence responsibility assigned to each national intelligence center under subsection (a) of this section continues to meet appropriate intelligence priorities; and
+(1) the area of intelligence responsibility assigned to each national intelligence center under subsection (a) continues to meet appropriate intelligence priorities; and

 (2) the staffing and management of such center remains appropriate for the accomplishment of the mission of such center.

-**(f) Termination** The Director of National Intelligence may terminate any national intelligence center under subsection (a) of this section.
+**(f) Termination** The Director of National Intelligence may terminate any national intelligence center under subsection (a).

-**(g) Separate budget account** The Director of National Intelligence shall, as appropriate, include in the National Intelligence Program budget a separate line item for each national intelligence center under subsection (a) of this section.
+**(g) Separate budget account** The Director of National Intelligence shall, as appropriate, include in the National Intelligence Program budget a separate line item for each national intelligence center under subsection (a).

 ### Statutory Notes